infiniticio/docs.infinitic.io/src/pages/docs/components/existing.md

 ## Using Existing Events To Start Workflows

-Infinitic enables you to dynamically start workflows using the Infinitic client, integrating seamlessly with your existing infrastructure.
+Infinitic enables you to dynamically start workflows using the Infinitic client.
 This includes triggering workflows from webhooks, application servers, or events processed by message brokers like Kafka, RabbitMQ, or similar systems.

 ![Start Workflow](/img/existing-start-workflow.png)